timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 ### Stronger response: actor/reducer MVI

-Actor/reducer MVI is a stronger response to the same pagination requirements.

-Not because MVI is more advanced, and not because a new feature appeared after the guarded UDF ViewModel response, but because the screen now has a specific kind of complexity:

-- overlapping async operations;
-- shared state fields;
-- business ordering rules;
-- stale results that must not commit state;
-- side effects that should belong to user actions, not incidental state restoration.
+Actor/reducer MVI takes the state-machine idea one step further: keep a single coordination boundary, but split async coordination from state commits.
 The companion `examples/04-pagination-coordination/02-mvi-actor-reducer` folder shows this response.

 In an actor/reducer design: